plinder-org/plinder/docs/tutorial/dataset.md

 advised to have sufficient space for usage of the production dataset.

 :::{note}
 The versions used for the preprint are `gs://plinder/2024-04/v1` (full dataset) and `gs://plinder/2024-04/v0` (non-redundant set used to train DffDock).
-However, we plan to release a newer version with updated annotations to be used for the [MLSB challenge](https://www.mlsb.io/) (`gs://plinder/2024-06/v2`) in the future.
+However, the current version with updated annotations to be used for the
+[MLSB challenge](https://www.mlsb.io/) is `gs://plinder/2024-06/v2`.
 :::

 ## Understanding the directory structure